Psykotikism/Mutant_Tanks/INFORMATION.md

 - Visit the [Wiki](https://github.com/Psykotikism/Mutant_Tanks/wiki) for more information, including examples and/or tutorials.
 - Maximum Tank health: 65,535 (Increase the value in the `mutant_tanks.inc` file on lines 86-87 and recompile all the plugins, but expect potential bugs.)
-- Maximum types: 500 (Increase the value in the `mutant_tanks.inc` file on line 85 and recompile all the plugins, but expect potential server lag.)
+- Maximum types: 500 (Increase/decrease the value in the `mutant_tanks.inc` file on line 85 and recompile all the plugins, but expect potential server lag.)
 - Most of the settings below can be overridden for each player.

 ## Sections